MichalKurzewski/multiavatar-reanimated-react-native/README.md

 # multiavatar-reanimated-react-native

 A customizable, animated avatar component for React Native + Expo.
-Backed by a single Rive runtime with full data-binding (16 swappable shapes per part, color binds for hair / clothes / eyes / mouth / skin, plus `yes` / `no` state-machine triggers).
+Backed by a single Rive runtime with full data-binding (16 swappable shapes for clothes / eyes / mouth, 27 top variants for hair / hats, color binds for hair / clothes / eyes / mouth / skin, plus `yes` / `no` state-machine triggers).
 Cross-platform — falls back to an SVG composer on the web.

 The shape catalog (16 characters × 4 parts) is adapted from [multiavatar.com](https://multiavatar.com) by Gie Katon.
 The original